 With the exception of certain programs (such as Emergency Medicine, see Research Programs), each applicant is strongly encouraged to discuss his/her interests with the departmental research contact and/or with a potential summer advisor.
 For details, see Application & Admission.

 Federal Work Study and other funds may be available to support a student’s summer research.
-However, a separate application for that is required (please contact Atheia Mobley) and funding is not guaranteed.
 For details, see Financial Support.